Underwritten by: Hong Kong Life Insurance Limited

 Hong Kong Life reserves the right to revise the Terms and Benefits upon renewal by giving a 30 days advance notice to the Policy Holder.
 As long as Hong Kong Life maintains the registration as a VHIS provider, Hong Kong Life guarantees the Terms and Benefits will not be less favourable than the latest version of the Standard Plan Terms and Benefits published by the Government at the time of renewal.

-If you are not satisfied with your Policy, you have a right to cancel it within the cooling-off period and obtain a refund of any premium(s) and levy(ies) paid (in the original payment currency) to Hong Kong Life without any interest.
-A written notice signed by you should be received by Hong Kong Life Insurance Limited at 15/F Cosco Tower, 183 Queen's Road Central, Hong Kong within the cooling-off period (that is, 21 days after the delivery of the Policy or issue of the Cooling-off Right Notice (informing you/your representative about the availability of the Policy and Expiry Date of the cooling-off period), whichever is the earlier).
-After the expiration of the cooling-off period, if you cancel the Policy before the end of the term, the projected Total Surrender Value (if applicable) may be less than the Total Premiums Paid.
+If you are not satisfied with your Policy, you have a right to cancel it within the cooling-off period and obtain a refund of any premium[s] and levy[ies] paid [in the original payment currency] to Hong Kong Life without any interest.
+A written notice signed by you should be received directly by Hong Kong Life Insurance Limited at 15/F Cosco Tower, 183 Queen's Road Central, Hong Kong within the cooling-off period (that is, the period of 21 calendar days immediately following either the day of delivery of the Policy or the Cooling-off Notice to you or your nominated representative [whichever is the earlier]].
+After the expiration of the cooling-off period, if you cancel the Policy before the end of the term, the projected Total Surrender Value [if applicable] may be less than the Total Premiums Paid.

 Credit Risk of Issuer

-The Plan is issued and underwritten by Hong Kong Life.
-Your Policy is subject to the credit risk of Hong Kong Life.
+The life insurance product is issued and underwritten by Hong Kong Life.
+The premium to be paid by you would become part of the assets of Hong Kong Life and that you and your Policy are subject to the credit risk of Hong Kong Life.
 In the worst case, you may lose all the premium paid and benefit amount.

-When reviewing the values shown in the Insurance Proposal, please note that the cost of living in the future is likely to be higher than it is today due to inflation.
+When reviewing the values shown in the Insurance Proposal, please note that future medical costs/ cost of living in the future is likely to be higher than it is today due to inflation.

 Misrepresentation or Fraud